sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    singularity build --fakeroot --nv --sandbox cuda_example.sif cuda_example.def

-In this command some flags are used, these are explained in the table below.
+In this command some flags are used, these and more are explained in the table below.

 ===============   ======================================================================================
 Flag              Functionality